-- Chairman Richard Williams is a business owner and consultant.
+- EDC Chairman Richard Williams is a business owner and consultant.
 He is a former corporate senior manager with expertise in engineering and insurance, and is actively involved in state regulatory affairs.

 - Margaret Chatey (Vice Chair) is an Ashford business owner and consultant with experience in advertising and marketing communications services.

 - Raymond Fenn, a retired division marketing director with insurance and management asset background, is involved with several town commissions and projects.